siddharthgusain/Optimal-path-finder/README.md

 # Optimal-path-finder
-A automation script for google maps
+A automation script for browser

 ## Features:
 1. Takes source,destination and all the stopage points as inputs and then generates a HTML file